-Collage in general refers to a arrangment of objects to create something entirely new and unique from the original elements used.
-The simplest of photo collages has a bunch of photos arranged as objects to create a new image that can then be used for a variety of purposes.
+Collage in general refers to a arrangement of objects to create something entirely new and unique from the original elements used.
+The simplest of photo collages have a bunch of photos arranged as objects to create a new image that can then be used for a variety of purposes.

 There are a few applications that make coming up with your ideas to make a collage easier.
 Most notably Google’s Picasa has an option to make a photo collage but the options are limited.
 It lets you make a collage quickly and easily but sometimes it doesn’t quite do justice to the photos and you are left yearning for more.

-At times like these, you would rather spend some time and take things into your own hand.
-You can then choose how to arrange the photos and which parts of the photo (if any) should be covered by other photos and other similar subtleties.
-As it turns out, the one program you look up to when you need that extra control and power to express you imagination – is Photoshop.
+But if you would rather spend some time and take things into your own hand, you can choose how to arrange the photos and which parts of the photo (if any) should be covered by other photos and other similar subtleties.
+As it turns out, the one program you look up to when you need that extra control and power to express you imagination is Photoshop.
 So here are the steps you would need to follow to make a photo collage.

 I am going for a more ubiquitous collage effect, which depicts as if your photos were taken using a Polaroid and then arranged on a table of some other surface.
 Using the same cues, you can create arrangements and styles of your own to give your collage a truly unique look.